mk12/blog/posts/ray-tracer.md

 ![Exposure control by clipping (left) and by scaling intensities down (right)](../assets/svg/clip-scale.svg)

 Finally, before rounding and storing the bytes, we need to apply <i>gamma correction</i>.
 It turns out that the human eye perceives light in a nonlinear way: we can distinguish many more colours in the darker end of the spectrum than in the lighter end.
 For this reason, it makes sense to devote more than half of the 256 values to intensities under 50% grey.
-We do this by gamma encoding, which means applying a function of the form $c\mapsto c^\gamma$ where $\gamma < 1$.
+We do this by gamma encoding, which means applying a function of the form $c\mapsto c^γ$ where $γ < 1$.
 Now, it also turns out that the output luminance of CRT monitors varies nonlinearly with the input voltage.
-By a happy coincidence, it is a gamma function with $\gamma > 1$ and it approximates the inverse of our gamma encoding function.
+By a happy coincidence, it is a gamma function with $γ > 1$ and it approximates the inverse of our gamma encoding function.
 So, at least in the early days of television, there was no need to undo the gamma compression -- the display did it naturally!
 Nowadays, we still store images with gamma compression, but the path from RGB value to voltage across an LCD pixel is not so simple.

 ![Gamma encoding (left) and its inverse, gamma decoding (right)](../assets/svg/gamma.svg)